MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-troubleshooters/active-and-retired-troubleshooters-windows-10.md

 ## ELAN fingerprint driver troubleshooter for devices upgrading from Windows 10 to Windows 11

-Text displayed in Settings:
+The text displayed in **Settings**:
 The troubleshooter will perform "sfc /scannow" which repairs the corrupted onnxruntime.dll file to match the correct version depending on the build of Windows the device is currently on.

 ### Description

-Some user machines that have upgraded from Windows 10 and are now running Windows 11, version 21H2 (OS build 22000) or higher which have a fingerprint sensor with certain ELAN fingerprint drivers could encounter a failure or crash when using applications which rely on related DLLs.
+Some user machines that have upgraded from Windows 10 and are now running Windows 11, version 21H2 (OS build 22000) or later, which have a fingerprint sensor with certain ELAN fingerprint drivers, could encounter a failure or crash when using applications that rely on related DLLs.

 This troubleshooter runs automatically on devices to meet the following criteria:

-- Runs Windows desktop operating system
+- Runs Windows desktop operating system.
-- Runs Windows 11, version 21H2 (OS build 22000) or higher
+- Runs Windows 11, version 21H2 (OS build 22000) or later.
-- The *onnxruntime.dll* file has either no version number or a version number of 0.0.0.0
+- The *onnxruntime.dll* file has either no version number or a version number of 0.0.0.0.
-- The ELAN fingerprint driver version is 3.10.11001.10606, 3.10.11001.10502, or 3.10.11001.10801
+- The ELAN fingerprint driver version is 3.10.11001.10606, 3.10.11001.10502, or 3.10.11001.10801.

 |Activation date|Retirement date|More information|
 |---|---|---|